7-eleven-development/7-11-IOT/README.md

 # Contributing
-THis project does not accept contributions at the current moment outside of the team itself
+This project does not accept contributions at the current moment outside of the team itself

 # License